moziar/obsidian-for-streamdock/README.md

 #### Settings Navigator

 1. Enter your Vault name.
 2. Enter the plugin ID.
-You could get it from [Local REST API for Obsidian](https://coddingtonbear.github.io/obsidian-local-rest-api/#/).
+You could get it from [community plugin list](https://github.com/obsidianmd/obsidian-releases/blob/master/community-plugins.json).
 3. You could use this function to open community plugins setting quickly.
 4. This function requires  *Obsidian Advanced URI plugin*, install it before use.